chongtinghoivan/dots/TechJournal.md

+## 3 May 2025
+- Successfully cleaned and reinstored the operation system of an idle and unused Macbook Air (2015, 13-inch, A1466) first to OS X Yosemite, and then upgraded to macOS Monterey.
+Planned to use this computer to generate position signals for crypto quant alpha factors.
+- Tech-stack to be tested: Tencent Cloud Studio + 影刀 RPA + crewAI

+## 2 May 2025
+- Used Qwen3 30B A3B MLX (installed using LM Studio) as a learning tool to troubleshoot tech problems as well as providing advice on writting proposals

 ## 30 Apr 2025
 - Downloaded Qwen3 30B A3B MLX and Qwen3 8B MLX to LM Studio
 - Tried adding GitHub to Trae via MCP.
 - Tried using Trae to deploy a Cloudflare Workers project on Quant Alpha Factor signal generation.
 Experienced heavy usage and long queues and switched back to Cursor to continue the development
-- Tried using Cursor to clone the Screen Studio macOS app, using a "Product Requirement Documentation" + "Task List" approach.
+- Tried using Cursor to clone the Screen Studio macOS app, using a "Product Requirement Documentation" + "Task List" approach, failed but got some good experience using this approach.
+Also learnt from other iOS app developers on YouTube how they developed apps with the help of AI.
+Will try starting with simplier iOS apps

 ## 28 Apr 2025
 - Handled an inpainting demand from client to remove object from video.
 Used Runway to tackled the problem.